Posted December 10, 2015

 This is the second blog in a two-part series from one of our analysts in our Special Investigations Unit.
 Today, we provide specific physical security procedures for preparing and responding to physical threats.

-Yesterday we discussed why businesses need threat intelligence to prepare for physical threats, and today we’ll review the how.
+Yesterday we discussed why businesses need Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. to prepare for physical threats, and today we’ll review the how.

 There are typically six steps we recommend when it comes to physical security procedures for protecting your organization from physical threats:

 Gain an understanding of the threat environment.
 This includes identifying any physical groups or individuals who have or may have grievances against your company or executives.
 Determine if your company may be the target of expressive or aggressive crowds with a propensity for riots or social unrest.